sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Which two attack categories does the **smurf attack** belong to?
 (Choose two.)

 * **amplification (Ans)**
 * brute-force
 * man-in-the-middle
 * exfiltration
 * **reflection (Ans)**

 ----------
 What is a way **of mitigating social engineering attacks**?

 * Avoiding making copies of files on external memory devices.
 * Avoiding using personal data to create a password.
 * Assigning administration privileges only to people with technical knowledge.
 * **Training users about correct security behaviors.
 (Ans)**

 ----------
 After the Cisco IOS **Software image is loaded and started, from which three components can the device load its configuration**?
 (Choose three.)

 * DHCP server
 * DNS server
 * RAM
 * **NVRAM**
 * **SCP server**
 * **TFTP server**

 ----------
-On R1, at the command prompt, issue the exit command as many times as necessary until you get the "Press RETURN to get started" prompt.
-Which password do you have to type to access the USER exec mode?
+On R1, at the command prompt, **issue the exit command as many times as necessary until you get the "Press RETURN to get started" prompt**.
+Which password do you have to type **to access the USER exec mode?**

 * Cisco123!
 * Cisco333!
 * CiscoR1!
 * **password is not required**

 Answer